 Previous Zoom and Next Zoom zooms to the previous or following focus of the plot, respectively.

+Copy to clipboard

 Copies the selected data to the clipboard.
 The general idea is that the graphics from an object at any time can be copied to a standard Windows application which supports GDI-operations.
 An example could be to export the graphics to MS Word.
 Activate the "Copy to Clipboard" function, then switch to MS Word and activate the "Paste"-function or press "Ctrl" V in and active Word document, and then a copy of the plot appears in MS Word.

+Save to metafile

 Saves the current plot to an enhanced metafile.

+Save to bitmap

 Saves the current snapshot plot to a bitmap file.
 You also have the option to choose the graphics file formats .png, .jpg or .tif instead.

+Font

+Defines the font used in the plots.

 Note: The latest font settings will be used for all plot objects when opening the file.

+Help

+"Help" brings up the relevant on-line help pages.

 3.11 Image Manager

 Specify a new image in the list by pressing

+Ŋ 2 ۱

+l = 4

 You can choose between the following file types:

-Image File
+1. Image File

-You can select a .bmp, .jpg , .gif, .png or .tif image.
+You can select a \.bmp, \.jpg , \.gif, \.png or \.tif image.
 You specify the Image style in the plot by clicking the Edit... button.

-Shape File
+2. Shape File

-You may select a .shp file that is often used in GIS environments.
+You may select a \.shp file that is often used in GIS environments.
 You specify the layout of the shape file by clicking the Edit... button.
 NOTE: As the shape files cannot be rotated in Plot Composer this only works for grid series data files (.dfs2) that are not rotated, i.e. orientation must be 0 deg.N.

+XYZ File You may select a \.xyz file that displays the positions and z-values for